tinode/chat/docs/API.md

 The following action types are currently defined:

- * on: topic or user came online
+ * `on`: topic or user came online
- * off: topic or user went offline
+ * `off`: topic or user went offline
- * ua: user agent changed, for example user was logged in with one client, then logged in with another
+ * `ua`: user agent changed, for example user was logged in with one client, then logged in with another
- * upd: topic description has changed
+ * `upd`: topic description has changed
- * tags: topic tags have changed
+ * `tags`: topic tags have changed
- * aux: topic aux data has changed
+ * `aux`: topic aux data has changed
- * acs: access permissions have changed
+ * `acs`: access permissions have changed
- * gone: topic is no longer available, for example, it was deleted or you were unsubscribed from it
+ * `gone`: topic is no longer available, for example, it was deleted or you were unsubscribed from it
- * term: subscription to topic has been terminated, you may try to resubscribe
+ * `term`: subscription to topic has been terminated, you may try to resubscribe
- * msg: a new message is available
+ * `msg`: a new message is available
- * read: one or more messages have been read by the recipient
+ * `read`: one or more messages have been read by the recipient
- * recv: one or more messages have been received by the recipient
+ * `recv`: one or more messages have been received by the recipient
- * del: messages were deleted
+ * `del`: messages were deleted
+ * `react`: reaction to a message added or removed

 The `{pres}` messages are purely transient: they are not stored and no attempt is made to deliver them later if the destination is temporarily unavailable.